 The United Nations High Commissioner for Refugees, Antonio Guterres, has said people facing persecution for their sexual orientation in Uganda should be given refugee status in other countries.

-Human rights campaigner Peter Tatchell has urged Home Secretary Theresa May to halt the removal of Ms Namiggade and allow her to make a fresh asylum appeal.'Hang them'
+Human rights campaigner Peter Tatchell has urged Home Secretary Theresa May to halt the removal of Ms Namiggade and allow her to make a fresh asylum appeal.

 A UK Border Agency spokesman said: "Ms Namiggade's case has been carefully considered by both the UK Border Agency and the courts on three separate occasions and she has been found not to have a right to remain here.